parths7/Optical_Character_Recognition/README.md

 It includes methods that involves in capturing video camera stream and read it frame by frame.

  **FPS.py:**
-It includes methods involved iin calculating time interval of video camera stream, number of frames and calculating frames per second(fps).
+It includes methods involved in calculating time interval of video camera stream, number of frames and calculating frames per second(fps).

 **main.py**